alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 We call the callback, and wait for it to return (for example, a Future doesn't return immediately).
 If it returns successfully, we map over the result, unlock the context ID, and wrap the result in a Right.
-You can always map over a monad type, so this is already wrapped in the right monad for us.
+We've imported `cats.implicits._` so we can map over `OutMonad` and preserve its type.
 This the happy path.

 If something goes wrong, we use the `MonadError` to handle the error, unlock the context ID, and then wrap the result in a Left.